sundelinustc/IBMMA/README.md

 # File Structure

+## path_para.xlsx
-**path_para.xlsx**: This file contains all information of paths and parameters for statistical analysis.
+This file contains all information of paths and parameters for statistical analysis.
+It has a few sheets:
+**demographic_clinical**: